fervidus/fervid-snapd/README.md

 Particular help is currently highly desired particularly on the following items:

-* Package provider query,latest and update functionality
+* Package provider query, latest and update functionality
-* Support for more Operating Systems.
+* Support for more Operating Systems
-* More testing.
+* More testing